Saturday, November 15, 2025

 "This may be an important day for me.
 But, it is surprising to me that wise men, sages and even the Rajagurus* of some kings have come here, to felicitate me.
 My minister Amaruvi has arranged for this event, keeping it a surprise for me.
 I may be sacking him, after this event is over!" said King Trilokachandran and looked at Amaruvi, with a smile.

 Pungava, one of the most respected sages present there, told the king, "Oh, king!
-This event was not arranged by your minister.
-The entire world commends you for nurturing your citizens like a mother and protecting them like a father.
+The entire world commends you, for nurturing your citizens like a mother and protecting them like a father.
 Even monarchs of other countries admire your rule and have sent their Rajagurus to felicitate you.
-Your minister organized this function, only in deference to the wishes o all of us."
+Your minister organized this function, only in deference to the wishes of all of us."

 "Oh, noble souls!
-I am grateful to you or your kindness and goodwill and for coming here to bless me.
+I am grateful to you for your kindness and goodwill and for coming here to bless me.
 I want to prostrate at the feet of all of you.
-I request all of you to stand together, so that I can fall at your feet, by way of expressing my gratitude for your love and affection towards me and for your goodwill and wishes."
+I request all of you to stand together, so that I can fall at your feet, by way of showing my respect to you, and expressing my gratitude to you for your love and affection towards me and for your goodwill and wishes."

 "Wait, king.
-Before you pay obeisance to us, there is something we have to do.
+Before you pay obeisance to us, there is something we need to do.
 Twelve of us, the oldest among us, want to make an offering to you, on behalf of all of us assembled here.
-After accepting it, you may pay obeisance to us, as desired by you" said Pungava.
+After accepting our offering, you may pay obeisance to us, as desired by you" said Pungava.

 Twelve elderly sages stepped forward and stood before the king.
 They then fell at his feet.